What to Pack?

 If you intend to visit any formal gatherings, long pants, closed shoes and button shirts are required

-On a safari choose comfort over style.
-With any footwear, they need to fit and provide you with excellent cushioning.
+On safari, choose comfort over style.
+With any footwear, your shoes need to fit and provide you with excellent cushioning.
 Remember, your feet are at their largest late in the day so test them with socks if you’re buying a new pair for your trip.

 - A pair of lightweight sneakers or trail runners with a synthetic upper in preference to leather.
-They will not only allow your feet to break but they won’t need to be broken-in like leather .
+They will allow your feet to breathe and won’t need to be broken-in like leather shoes.

 - We recommend that you choose a pair that have already been broken in and have good tread.

 - Hiking boots are only necessary if you’re trekking up a mountain.